NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Hobgoblin Lore.md

 You've studied traditional hobgoblin exercises and fieldcraft, all of which have a militaristic bent.
-You become trained in Athletics and Crafting.
-For each of these skills in which you were already trained, you become trained in a skill of your choice.
-You also become trained in Hobgoblin Lore.
+You gain the trained proficiency rank in Athletics and Crafting.
+If you would automatically become trained in one of those skills (from your background or class, for example), you instead become trained in a skill of your choice.

+You gain the [[Feats/Additional Lore|Additional Lore]] general feat for Hobgoblin Lore.

-*Source: Pathfinder Lost Omens: Character Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*